You won’t build up your credit history with these cards, and you have to watch out for fees, but they do offer consumer protections.

-Prepaid cards were originally designed for people with poor credit or nonexistent credit history, and they remain an excellent option for those with credit issues.
-It’s impossible to spend beyond your means with a prepaid card – the card expires when the preloaded dollars run out – which makes it a useful first card for teens or those recovering from debt.
+- You want to avoid overspending: It’s impossible to spend beyond your means with a prepaid card – it expires when the preloaded dollars run out – which makes it a useful first card for teens or those recovering from debt.

 How to get a prepaid debit card

 When choosing a prepaid card, look for one that fits your specific needs.
 For instance, some prepaid cards let you pay bills online and even handle automatic monthly payments.
 Some will make payments via electronic check issued by the card company or let you withdraw cash from an ATM using a special PIN.